The Familiar

 Abruptly, Jeve found himself on the ground in front of the coyote, between her forepaws, covered in drool.
 She looked down at him.
 Holy shit, she looked huge.

 The coyote tapped her paw twice, and in a vertigo-inducing blur, he returned to his normal size.
 Still sprawled on the floor, still covered in spit.
-The coyote was straddling one of his legs now, looking at him with an expression somewhere between smug and suggestive.
+The coyote was straddling one of his legs now.

-“Don’t you get any more ideas,” he gasped, scrambling back against a wall.
-“So you talk.”
+“Don’t you get any ideas,” he gasped, scrambling back against a wall.

 He froze.